spacelift-io/user-documentation/docs/vendors/terraform/provider-registry.md

 Terraform uses GPG keys to verify the authenticity of providers.
 Before you can publish a provider version, you need to register a GPG key with Spacelift.
 Similarly to creating a provider, you have three options to register a GPG key:

-#### 1. Use the [API](../../integrations/api.md) (`gpgKeyCreate` mutation).

-#### 2. Use our CLI tool called [`spacectl`](https://github.com/spacelift-io/spacectl){: rel="nofollow"}.
+#### Use our CLI tool called `spacectl`

-One reason we do not want to do it declaratively through the Terraform provider is that it would inevitably lead to the private key being stored in some Terraform state, which is not ideal. `spacectl` will let you register a GPG key without storing the private key anywhere outside of your system.
+One reason we do not want to do it declaratively through the Terraform provider is that it would inevitably lead to the private key being stored in some Terraform state, which is not ideal. [`spacectl`](https://github.com/spacelift-io/spacectl){: rel="nofollow"} will let you register a GPG key without storing the private key anywhere outside of your system.

 If you have an existing GPG key that you want to use, you can use `spacectl` to register it: